 Under the direction of Sabine Breitwieser (2013–2018), the Museum acquired a different profile.
 Large-scale solo exhibitions were dedicated to important women artists, and non-Western artists also found their way into its program.
 In 2014, a comprehensive partnership was established with the Generali Foundation, whose international, top-level collection was also acquired on permanent loan.
 Important improvements to the Museum’s infrastructure were realized with the partial renovation of the Rupertinum in 2016, and the construction of a new art depot in 2017.

-Thorsten Sadowsky has been the Director of the Museum der Moderne Salzburg since September 2018.
-He has developed a vision and a mission for the Museum, and a set of values for the entire Museum team has been adopted.
-Extensive renovation measures have been realized, along with an upgrade for various Museum buildings that has brought them in line with international standards for barrier-free access.
+Thorsten Sadowsky was Director of the Museum der Moderne Salzburg from September 2018 to September 2022.
+He developed a vision and a mission for the Museum, and a set of values for the entire Museum team had been adopted.
+Extensive renovation measures were realized, along with an upgrade for various Museum buildings that has brought them in line with international standards for barrier-free access.
 The Museum sees itself as a forum for discussion that derives its legitimacy from a critical stance towards both the past and present.
-It has repositioned itself as an international center of competence for art, photography, and visual arts that has a comprehensive approach to image cultures.
+It repositioned itself as an international center of competence for art, photography, and visual arts that has a comprehensive approach to image cultures.
 In doing so, it aims primarily to reflect the state of contemporary art while debating topics that are current and socially relevant.
-Its agenda includes a critical reappraisal of postcolonialism and a remapping of the world through the means of art.
+Its agenda included a critical reappraisal of postcolonialism and a remapping of the world through the means of art.